k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 range and change the result for an existing workload.

 Old ranges remain configured until the entire network is drained.
-After all allocations have been released, operators may change the strategy or edit, replace, reorder, or remove ranges before creating new allocations.
+After all allocations have been released, operators may change the strategy or `network_name`, or edit, replace, reorder, or remove ranges before creating new allocations.

 Whereabouts reads this configuration from CNI configuration, commonly embedded in a NetworkAttachmentDefinition, rather than from a dedicated CRD with update